Which savings accounts can beat inflation?

 What are the best savings deals in 2021?

 Excluding accounts with limited withdrawals or other restrictions, the best instant-access savings rate is 0.5% AER, offered by Cynergy Bank, Leeds Building Society, Marcus by Goldman Sachs and Tesco Bank.
 The accounts from Cynergy Bank, Marcus by Goldman Sachs and Tesco Bank all include a bonus rate, which will reduce after 12 months.

 The next-best rate is 0.46% AER, from Paragon Bank.

 One-year fixed-rate savings accounts

-If you're willing to tie up your savings for a year, the best rate in our table is 2.02% AER, offered by ICICI Bank UK.
+If you're willing to tie up your savings for a year, the best rate currently available is 1.1% EPR from Gatehouse Bank.

 Two-year fixed-rate savings accounts

 The best rate for a two-year account is 1.25% EPR/AER, from the Bank of London & The Middle East and United Trust Bank